jsk-NIMS/NCC-MQ-Sign/Readme.md

-The specification of NCC-Sign has been modified as follows:
+The specification of MQ-Sign has been modified as follows:

 - We have removed SS and RS versions (recently cyptanalyzed by Trimoska et al. and Ikematsu et al.) of our four key generations from MQ-Sign leaving the two versions, MQ-Sign-RR and MQ-Sign-SR.

 - We have added a binding technique so that a signature is identified with a unique public key and message to prevent potential attacks.

+- We have updates the reference code and KAT files of MQ-Sign-SR.